 Noncoding RNAs and chromatin – partners in epigenetic regulation

-The ﬁrst model about how long and small noncoding RNAs mediate epigenetic inheritance of chromatin states was proposed in the ﬁssion yeast.
-Our model posits that noncoding RNAs, tethered to chromatin, provide a platform for the assembly of RNA-processing and chromatin-modifying proteins, leading to transcriptional regulation of the neighboring genes.
-In addition to acting as platforms, RNA molecules also can function as trans-acting factors, targeting chromatin regulatory proteins to speciﬁc chromosomal regions.
+A model about how long and small noncoding RNAs mediate epigenetic inheritance of chromatin states was proposed in the fission yeast.
+It posits that noncoding RNAs, tethered to chromatin, provide a platform for the assembly of RNA-processing and chromatin-modifying proteins, leading to transcriptional regulation of the neighboring genes.
+In addition to acting as platforms, RNA molecules also can function as trans-acting factors, targeting chromatin regulatory proteins to specific chromosomal regions.
 These principles now have emerged as a conserved mechanism by which noncoding RNAs partake in epigenetic inheritance of chromatin states and regulate gene expression globally.
 Recent work in cancer has revealed that regulation of epigenetic states by noncoding RNAs is intimately associated with all stages of oncogenesis.
-Thus uncovering the molecular details of this mechanism is one of the most promising ﬁelds of research in molecular biology.
+Thus uncovering the molecular details of this mechanism are likely to lead to development of new targets for cancer treatment.